 Heat treatments are a great option if you want the bed bugs gone right away.

-Neither adult bed bugs nor eggs can withstand temperatures over 118 degrees for 90 minutes, and die immediately.
+Neither adult bed bugs nor eggs can withstand temperatures over 118 degrees for over 90 minutes.

-We have portable heaters powered by propane that will heat your home to at least 125 degrees for two-three hours.
-Fans circulate the heat throughout your home, while our technicians monitor the temperatures the whole time.
-On top of that, we will also spray a pesticide to the soft furniture, mattresses, baseboards, and in and around outlets during the treatment.
-As the bed bugs are scurrying from the heat, they’ll run through the chemical, ensuring their extermination.
+We have portable heaters powered by propane that will heat your home to 125 degrees for two-three hours.
+We also spray a pesticide to the soft furniture, mattresses, baseboards, and in and around outlets during the treatment.
+As the bed bugs scurry from the heat, they’ll run through the chemical, ensuring their extermination.

 The treatment itself takes about 3-4 hours and all people and pets must be out for at least 4 hours after treatment has been completed.